Fisch03/monOS/README.md

 making a hobby OS has been something i've wanted to do for quite a while, but never quite got around to. when i watched mono's [TempleOS stream](https://www.youtube.com/watch?v=xhbR5h6lw98), it sort of brought the idea back into my head - together with a quite obvious theme :P

-for the same reason, monOS has quite a lot of references to TempleOS.
+for the same reason, monOS has(/will have) quite a lot of references to TempleOS.

 <img width="64" align="right" src="https://github.com/Fisch03/monOS/blob/master/img/mono_nerd.png" />